We care about all our families and we are here for you!

 This is a really useful website with lots of emotional and mental health advice and information.

-Deputy Head Teacher, Special Educational Needs and Disability Co-ordinator and Wellbeing Lead.
+Deputy Head Teacher, Special Educational Needs and Disability Co-ordinator and Senior Mental Health Lead.

 Mrs K Legge